Australia’s native Mountain Ash eucalyptus trees can be viewed in the Great Otway National Park, along the iconic Great Ocean Road.

 How eucalyptus tree adapt to Australian life

-Bushfires are a regular occurrence in Australia, particularly in the south east where there are large areas of eucalyptus forest.
+Bushfires are a regular occurrence in Australia.
+Particularly in the south east where there are large areas of eucalyptus forest.
 However, these forest areas have actually evolved to thrive on bushfires.
-Fires are part of a regeneration and revitalisation process for the eucalyptus trees and surrounding bushland.
+Fires are part of a regeneration process for the eucalyptus trees and surrounding bushland.

-However, with Australia’s expanding population and people living in these bushland areas, bushfires are a major hazard to people’s property and lives – as well as the lives of many animals, both native to Australia and otherwise.
+However, with Australia’s expanding population, many people live in these bushland areas.
+Bushfires are a major hazard to people’s property and lives.
+In addition they threaten the lives of many animals, both native to Australia and otherwise.

 Plan your visit to the Great Ocean Road

 To visit the Great Otway National Park and see the towering Mountain Ash trees for yourself, join us on a Go West Great Ocean Road tour.
-The day tour from Melbourne lets you explore the epic coastline in the comfort of a small bus, and with a knowledgeable guide.
-You’ll see all the highlights of this spectacular region, and no doubt return to Melbourne with plenty of great memories of your tour.
+The day tour from Melbourne lets you explore the epic coastline in the comfort of a small bus.
+You’ll also travel with a knowledgeable guide.
+You’ll see all the highlights of this spectacular region.
+Also you leave with no doubt return to Melbourne with plenty of great memories of your tour.